-- 5. Click the Add a new period button.
-The page adjusts. - 6.
-Use the menus, radio buttons, and check boxes to set up a period during which you want to turn off the WiFi signal. - Click the Apply button.
-The Wireless Settings page displays. - 8.
-Select the Turn off wireless signal by schedule check box to activate the schedule. - 9.
+5. Click the Add a new period button.

+- 6. Use the menus, radio buttons, and check boxes to set up a period during which you want to turn off the WiFi signal. - 7.
+Click the Apply button.

+- 8. Select the Turn off wireless signal by schedule check box to activate the schedule. - 9.
 Click the Apply button.